Roads in Ireland: National secondary roads

-Alternative National roads
+Alternative national roads

-Alternative National roads are regional roads which provide an alternative route to a national route.
+Alternative national roads are regional roads which provide an alternative route to a national route.
 A large amount of national primary routes have been replaced by motorways, which certain drivers and vehicles are prohibited from using.
 These regional roads provide an alternative route to the motorway for these drivers.
 They are usually the former national road which was downgraded following the opening of the motorway.

 In 2010 new signage was introduced for alternative routes.
-They are signposted in black on a yellow background, instead of black on a white background for other regional roads.
+They are identical to regional road signage, except that their route numbers are shown in black on a yellow background, instead of black on a white background as with other regional roads.
 This new signage has been installed on most roads, being included when signage was replaced.
 Roads where the new signage has been installed include the R132 in Swords (alternative to M1), the R147 in Dunshaughlin (alternative to M3), the entire length of the R448 (alternative to M9), the R712 in Paulstown (alternative to N10) and the R772 from Rathnew to Arklow (alternative to M11).

 Regional roads

-Regional Roads fill in the rest of the main roads in Ireland.
+Regional roads fill in the rest of the main roads in Ireland.
 They connect many small towns to each other and to the national road network.
-There are over 11,600 kilometres (7200 miles) of regional roads.
+As of 2018, there are 13,124 km of regional roads.
 Regional roads are numbered with three digit route numbers, prefixed by "R" (e.g. R105).
 Route numbers range from R1xx in the north-east to R7xx in the south-east of the country, with newer short urban roads numbered R8xx and R9xx.
 They are signposted in black with a white background.
 Some of the more important regional roads such as the R136 Outer Orbital, Dublin and the R710 Waterford Outer Ring Road are dual-carriageway in whole or part.
 Most regional roads are however single carriageway roads, and many are rather narrow country roads.